mofasass/widget-core-library/tutorials/5 - Sportsbook Interaction.md

  - `widgetModule.adaptWidgetHeight()`

  Tries to make the widget the same height as the `<body>` tag of the page, essentially making the iframe the same size of the widget.
-This approach doesn't always work, first the `<body>` tag can not have a 100% height styling rule, secondly this method needs to be called AFTER animations that dynamically change the `<body>` height end (both CSS animations and Javascript animations have this limitation), which basically means that animations that change the widget's height are unusable.
+This approach doesn't always work, first the `<body>` tag can not have a 100% height styling rule, secondly this method needs to be called AFTER animations that dynamically change the `<body>` height end (both CSS animations and Javascript animations have this limitation), which basically means that animations that change the widget's height are not recommended.

  - `widgetModule.setHeight(value)`